The Host (2013 film): Plot

 Jared and Kyle move to kill Wanderer, causing Jamie to reveal that Melanie's consciousness is alive.
 Jeb and Ian accept this, but Jared refuses to believe it until he strategically kisses Wanderer, provoking Melanie to take back control and slap him, proving to Jared that she is still alive.
 Kyle tries to kill Wanderer but endangers his own life, and Wanderer ends up saving him.
 Ian believes that Kyle attacked Wanderer and tells her he has feelings for her.
 Wanderer admits that Melanie's body is compelled to love Jared, but she has feelings of her own, and the two kiss.

 Wanderer enters the community's medical facility and is shocked to discover that Doc has been experimenting with ways to remove Souls and allow the host's mind to regain control, resulting in the deaths of many Souls and hosts.
 After isolating herself for several days, Wanderer learns that Jamie is critically ill with an infection in his leg.
 She infiltrates a Soul medical facility to steal some alien medicine, saving Jamie's life.

 Seeker has continued looking for Wanderer on her own, but Jeb captures her.
 Wanderer offers to show Doc how to properly remove Souls, on the condition that he later remove her from Melanie's body.
 Doc uses the technique to remove Seeker from her host, with both host and Soul surviving.
 Wanderer takes Seeker’s tiny alien form to a Soul space-travel site, where she sends it so far from Earth that it can not return for numerous generations.

 Tired of the many lives she’s lived and finding it too painful to leave everyone behind, Wanderer makes Doc promise to let her die when she is removed and not tell anyone.
-The others in the shelter intervene with Doc, who inserts Wanderer into Pet, a human who was left brain-dead after the Soul inside her was removed.
+The others in the shelter intervene with Doc, who inserts Wanderer into a brain-dead human body, after the Soul inside her was removed.
 Now with a body of her own, Wanderer is able to be with Ian, while Melanie reunites with Jared.